-As part of our Beacon Programme, we’re launching a series of online peer surgeries, designed to help you connect with other Chairs and Vice Chairs, share your experiences and learn from those who may be facing similar challenges and opportunities to you.
+As part of our Beacon Programme, we’re launching a series of online peer surgeries, designed to help you connect with other Chairs and Vice Chairs, share your experiences and learn from those who may be facing similar challenges and opportunities.

 Roma Hooper, Chair of Prison Radio Association, will lead our first online peer surgery on 3 December.
-She will share her experience on dealing with a difficult trustee on her board, what she did, what worked well and what she learnt.
+She will share her experience of dealing with a difficult trustee on her board, what she did, what worked well and what she learned.

 The Beacon Programme has been designed to support Chairs and Vice Chairs of smaller charities (with an income under £1 million).
-Find out more about join for free.
+Find out more and join for free.